spluta/OversamplingOscillators/README.md

 mkdir build
 cd build
 cmake .. -DCMAKE_BUILD_TYPE=Release -DSC_PATH=<PATH TO SC SOURCE>

 cmake --build . --config Release
+OR
+cmake --build . --config "Release" --target install
 ```

+The latter will create a directory within the build directory that contains everything that needs to be moved into the SC Extensions folder.

 It should build .
 The OS plugins are Oversampled.
 The BL plugins are polynomial bandlimited.